Yesterday (2019 film): Filming

+Music

+The soundtrack to Yesterday was released by Capitol Records on 21 June 2019, 7 days before the United Kingdom and United States release of the movie.
+Yesterday featured several Beatles songs performed by Patel, with Adem Ilhan as the film's music supervisor.
+Licensing the Beatle's discography cost the producers of the movie close to $10 million.
+Daniel Pemberton was the film composer for Yesterday.
+According to Pemberton, "The idea was to get him comfortable with the songs and getting him to the stage where basically he could play Wembley Stadium."
+He worked with Patel to cover each song with a "very raw, human performance" style, as Boyle liked it, and refrained from over-produced sounds.

 Release

 The first official trailer of the film was released on 12 February 2019.
 The film had its world premiere at the Tribeca Film Festival on 4 May 2019.
 A local screening of the film took place at the Gorleston Palace cinema on 21 June 2019.
 Universal spent $75.4 million promoting the film worldwide.